(Optional) Create NLB as VPC TargetMirroring VPC Traffic with an AWS Sensor

 Configuring VPC Traffic Mirroring

-To run AWS VPC Traffic Mirroring in your environment, you must create and configure the following:
+To run VPC Traffic Mirroring in your environment, you must create and configure the following:

 - Create a target: This target serves as the destination for your mirrored traffic.